 Tip: Raw eggs are also a good inexpensive first introduction to raw food if you’re looking to transition your kibble-fed dog to a raw meat diet.

 Raw eggs for dogs – which type can they eat?

 Technically dogs can eat a variety of raw eggs, ranging from chicken to duck and quail, but the most common egg on the doggie menu would probably be the chicken egg.

 You can feed your dog regular, non-organic eggs, but my personal preference is to feed raw organic chicken eggs.
-That’s because they come from healthy hens that eat organic feed and haven’t been fed a diet rich in antibiotics.
+That’s because they come from healthy hens that spend time outdoors (= Vitamin D from the sunshine), eat organic feed and haven’t been fed a diet rich in antibiotics.

 I either buy my eggs from a local organic farm, or I get the organic kind from grocery stores.
 I don’t mind spending a few extra dollars on a better quality as I consider it an investment in my dogs’ (and my own!) health, and I also enjoy supporting local farms.

 Maybe you are even lucky enough that you have your own chickens laying eggs!

 The picture above features my late pup Missy (on the right) and her brother Buzz with raw chicken eggs, liver and feet we bought at a local organic farm.

 As mentioned above, raw eggs are one of the most nutritious, complete foods because they’re rich in: